acostalima/react-native-test-runner/README.md

     # Run tests on Android emulator
     $ rn-test --platform android --emulator 'Pixel_API_28_AOSP' 'test/**/*.test.js'
 ```
+# Known issues

+- `metroPort` option does not work on iOS.
+While Metro does listen to the specified port, the app, as a client, still attempts to load the bundle from port 8081.
+See https://github.com/facebook/react-native/issues/9145.
 ## License

 MIT © [André Costa Lima](https://github.com/acostalima)